mjhborja/apply_stimuli_propagation_apb_part_2_uvm/README.md

 ![diagram_003 19-alteration_9_c](https://user-images.githubusercontent.com/50364461/213841020-d3c1cd8f-e5b2-4b42-982e-ce5895ee2b42.png)

 You will recognize that ".dut_slave" is the hierarchical instance name under "top" as shown in the diagram above.
-It reflects the design hierarchy in the top.sv file where "dut_slave" is the instance name of the design "apb_slave" from line 14 of top.sv file.
+It reflects the design hierarchy in the top.sv file where "dut_slave" is the instance name of the design "apb_slave" from line 14.
 And, this instance occurs within the "top" module as shown in line 9 of top.sv.
 ![diagram_004 7-stimuli_apb_p2_source_code](https://user-images.githubusercontent.com/50364461/213971484-2a49a645-b625-45ec-a106-6c11d768e0c6.png)

 Another comparison that you can perform is between the signals of the "dut_slave" instance in lines 15 through 23 and the signals on the waveform.